IMOS-AnimalTracking/IMOS-ATF-to-DC-converter/README.md

 ## What to do if you encounter a problem

 If you encounter a bug or unexpected/inconsistent behaviour when using this shiny app, you can post an issue [here](https://github.com/IMOS-AnimalTracking/IMOS-ATF-to-DC-converter/issues).
 First, have a read through the posted issues to see if others have encountered the same problem and whether a solution has been offered.
 You can reply to an existing issue if you have the same problem and have more details to share or you can submit a new issue.

-To submit an issue, you will need to *clearly* describe the issue, include a reproducible example, describe what you expected to happen (but didn’t), and provide screenshots/images that illustrate the problem.
+You will need to *clearly* describe the issue, include a reproducible example, describe what you expected to happen (but didn’t), and provide screenshots/images that illustrate the problem.
+To submit an issue, please fill out the "Bug report" template provided in the issues tab.

 ## How to Contribute